Do You Need a Car in San Francisco?

 I listed several places here, but honestly, you can reach just about anywhere in San Francisco.
 Just like most large cities, traffic can be brutal, and parking challenging, and expensive.

-Did I mention parking is expensive?
+As I mentioned— parking is expensive!
 It varies by location and time, but for example, I recently drove to the Ferry Building on a Saturday to meet a friend for lunch and parked at a meter about three blocks away.

 For 2.5 hours, it cost $22.50.
 I got lucky to have found that space, too.
 Right place, right time.

 Hotel parking is even more.
-Count on $60+ a night, at least.
+Count on $65+ a night, at least, and worse if you’re not a gues and just want to use their valet or garage.

 When Having a Car in San Francisco Might be Useful